-I really wanted to stay for the evening fire pit lighting, but I had other places to see.
-And the dozens of geese and ducks hanging around were starting to close in around me so tightly that I feared becoming trapped inside a waterfowl mosh pit, I move on to the next town.
+As the dozens of geese and ducks hanging around start to close in around me so tightly that I fear becoming trapped inside a waterfowl mosh pit, I move on to the next town.

-I was excited about the chance to see Joyland, a theme park that closed in 2004 after 55 years of service.
+I was excited about the chance to see Joyland, a theme park that closed in 2004.
 Joyland has become a somewhat popular destination for urban adventurists who like spending time in abandoned buildings, but there are a lot of police patrols in the area and the park is often the target of vandals, so it’s not the safest place to get into.